robertgetino/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1: Create a Resource Group, Windows 10 VM and Linux VM on Microsoft Azure
-- Step 2: Using Remote Desktop to use the Windows 10 VM and use Wireshark to observe network traffic
+- Step 2: Using Remote Desktop to use the Windows 10 VM and use WireShark to observe ICMP traffic
-- Step 3: Use WireShark to observe SSH, DHCP and ICMP traffic
+- Step 3: Configuring a Firewall within Wireshark (Network Security Group)
 - Step 4: Also use WireShark to observe HTTP/S and RDH traffic

 <h2>Actions and Observations</h2>